 The operations of the Company's non-asset-based reportable operating segments are affected by general economic conditions, as well as a number of other competitive factors that are more fully described in the Business and Risk Factors sections of the Company's 2011 Annual Report on Form 10-K, as updated in Part II, Item 1A of this Quarterly Report on Form 10-Q for matters relating to Panther.
-The key indicators necessary to understand the operating results of these reportable segments are primarily customer demand for logistics services and the economic influence on the number of shipments or events used to measure changes in business levels.
+The key indicators necessary to understand the operating results of these reportable segments are primarily customer demand for logistics services combined with economic factors which influence the number of shipments or events used to measure changes in business levels.